President Kennedy? Former NY Resident RFK Jr. Announces 2024 Bid For White House

 “These tragic numbers are caused by the growing fear and mistrust of vaccines — amplified by internet doomsayers.
 Robert F. Kennedy Jr.—Joe and Kathleen’s brother and Maeve’s uncle—is part of this campaign to attack the institutions committed to reducing the tragedy of preventable infectious diseases.

-Kennedy will become the fourth member of his immediate family to run for president:
+Kennedy will become the fourth member of his family to run for president.
+Here is the chronological order:

-- His uncle, John F. Kennedy, beat Richard M. Nixon in the 1960 election,
+- Uncle John F. Kennedy beat Richard M. Nixon in the 1960 election,

-- His father was assassinated in June 1968 in Los Angeles the night he won the California primary.
+- Father was assassinated in June 1968 in Los Angeles the night he won the California primary.

-- In 1980, his uncle -- and Massachusetts Sen. Ted Kennedy -- lost the Democratic primary to incumbent President Jimmy Carter.
+- Another uncle -- and Massachusetts Sen. Ted Kennedy -- lost the Democratic primary to incumbent President Jimmy Carter in 1980.